mostaafafarouk/Dataproducts/README.md

 ui.R and server.R file for Shiny App is available at https://github.com/mostaafafarouk/Dataproducts

-The presentation is available at: ??
+The presentation is available at: http://rpubs.com/mostafafarouk/bestcar

-ui.R and server.R Files for the presentation are avalilable on the GitHub: ??